Usain Bolt trains for 1st time with Central Coast Mariners

 - UW Huskies ranked No. 6 in preseason AP poll, highest ranking since 1997

-But previously tried to make teams Germany, South Africa and Norway, but he is optimistic about breaking through with the Mariners, who finished last in the most recent A-League season.
+Bolt previously tried to make teams in Germany, South Africa and Norway, but he is optimistic about breaking through with the Mariners, who finished last in the most recent A-League season.

 Mariners head coach Mike Mulvey said he is happy for Bolt stay with the team for a year if that is what he needs to fulfill his ambition.